QubesOS/qubes-doc/common-tasks/usb.md

 you choose to [create a USB qube] using the `qubesctl` method, which is the first pair of steps in the linked section.)

-**Warning** USB keyboard cannot be used to type the disk passphrase if USB controllers were hidden from dom0.
+**Warning** A USB keyboard cannot be used to type the disk passphrase if USB controllers were hidden from dom0.
 Before hiding USB controllers make sure your laptop keyboard is not internally connected via USB (by checking output of `lsusb` command) or that you have a PS/2 keyboard at hand